reuben-thomas/fyp-moovita/README.md

 The user is able to choose how many waypoints to generate, and the smoothness of the circular waypoint is based on how many points the user has set.
 More points means a smoother waypoint

 ### Angle mode
-The user is unable to choose how many waypoints to generate, and the smoothness of the circular waypoint is based on the radian value the user has set.
+The user is unable to choose how many waypoints to generate, and the smoothness of the circular waypoint is based on the degree value the user has set.
 Lower value means a smoother waypoint.

 ### Usage
 1. Download the circle_wp_gen.py script if you have not cloned this repository.